heptarch/heptarch.github.io/drafts/demon-bh.md

 slow-moving particles in a gas.
 This decreases entropy ("disorder") and thus apparently violates the Second Law of Thermodynamics.
-Concrete proposals either fail to work when thermal fluctuations are taken into account (e.g. hinged flaps), or have a hidden entropy cost which ultimately preserves the Second Law.
+Concrete proposals either fail to work when thermal fluctuations are taken into account, or have a hidden entropy cost which ultimately preserves the Second Law.

 *Landauer's principle* is a general class of hidden costs.